-Established in 2005 by President Richard C. Levin, the Woodbridge Fellowship introduces recent Yale College graduates to the work and administration of Yale, providing valuable professional experience for potential careers in academia—whether as a faculty member or as an administrator.
-The program seeks fellows from a diversity of backgrounds, interests, and fields.
+Established in 2005 by President Richard C. Levin, the Woodbridge Fellowship introduces recent Yale College graduates to the work and administration of Yale.
+The fellowship provides valuable professional experience for potential careers in higher education and non-profit organizations, particularly for recent graduates belonging to minority communities currently underrepresented in university administration.

-In addition, Fellows participate in a monthly speakers program that provides them with the opportunity to meet as a group with the president, the provost, the secretary, the dean of the faculty of arts and sciences, and other university leaders.
-These conversations about roles and responsibilities, and the career paths that led people into academic administration, give Fellows a broad understanding of many facets of academic administration.
+Fellows meet regularly together, including for lunchtime conversation with the president, provost, secretary, and other university leaders.
+These conversations about roles and responsibilities, and the career paths that led people into academic administration, give fellows a broad understanding of many facets of working in higher education.

 For prospective fellows

 Woodbridge Fellows for the 2023-2024 academic year have been selected.
 Check back in the Spring 2024 for application information.